Last editedSep 20223 min read

 Whatever the method of authorization, it should also include relevant payment details, including the bank name, account type, account number, routing number, and customer name.
 You’ll only need to take these once for recurring payments.
 Account information can be verified using tools like microdeposits, ensuring the account details are correct before taking a larger payment.

 Are you wondering how to accept ACH payments on your website?
 Speak to your account provider about setting up a payment gateway that includes a specialty webform for ACH transactions.
+Read more about payment processing for non-profits.

 Step 4: Submit your payment details